trickstercache/trickster/docs/alb.md

       labels:
         region: us-west-1

-  # prom-alb-02 scatter/gathers prom01a/b, prom02 and prom03 and merges their responses
+  # prom-alb-all scatter/gathers prom01a/b, prom02 and prom03 and merges their responses
   # for the caller. since a unique region label was applied to non-redundant backends,
   # collisions are avoided
-  prom-alb-02:
+  prom-alb-all:
     provider: alb
     alb:
-      methodology: tsmerge
+      methodology: tsm
       pool:
         - prom01a
         - prom01b